-If you are feeling crafty this fall, then you have got to give this DIY dollar tree wreath and try.
-I made this all from dollar store supplies and it only took me about 15 minutes to put together.
-So not only is this a budget-friendly DIY, but it is also super easy and quick to make.
+If you are feeling crafty this fall, you have got to try this DIY dollar tree wreath.
+I made it all from dollar store supplies, and it only took me about 15 minutes to put it together.
+So, not only is this a budget-friendly DIY, but it is also super easy and quick to make.

 DIY Dollar Tree Wreath